You're not a charity, you don't have a members list or supporter's base, and you probably have no idea where to start from...

 Updates:

-The last thing you should do, especially if it is a personal fundraiser, is keep people who have supported and help you updated with how your fundraising campaign is going.
+The last thing you should do, especially if it is a personal fundraiser, is keep people who have supported and helped you updated with how your fundraising campaign is going.

 You should also keep people updated with how whatever you were fundraising for is going!
 I still email all the people who supported me with updates on what I'm doing in the film industry.